saucelabs/sauce-school/codelabs/Module3_APITesting.md

 Negative
 : Please refer to the documentation for further information on [using variables](https://docs.saucelabs.com/api-testing/quick-start/flexible-variables-for-flexible-environments).

-In the next section we will discover how to store some of the information we created in the [Vault](https://docs.saucelabs.com/api-testing/quick-start/the-vault#vault-overview).
+In the next section, we will discover how to store some of the information we created in the [Vault](https://docs.saucelabs.com/api-testing/quick-start/the-vault#vault-overview).

 <!-- ------------------------ -->
 ## 3.06 The Vault